 It’s hard not to love a fleece jacket, especially one from Lands’ End.
-Whether women’s, men’s, or kids’ fleece jackets, the fact that they’re incredibly soft and offer a lot of warmth for such a lightweight fabric makes them a fan favorite.
-Fleece jackets are also incredibly versatile since you can wear them under a jacket for added warmth or wear them on their own.
+Whether women’s, men’s, or kids' fleece jackets, the fact that they’re incredibly soft and offer a lot of warmth for such a lightweight fabric makes them a fan favorite.
+Fleece jackets are also incredibly versatile since you can wear them under a jacket for added warmth or wear them as their own outermost layer.
 There are loads of reasons to love your fleece jacket, but you need to treat yourself to one to see for yourself.
-Read on for all you need to know about fleece jackets and see why so many people love them as well.
+Read on for all you need to know about fleece clothing and see why so many people love them as well.

 A fleece jacket is basically a jacket that’s made from polyester fibers.
-Those fibers are made by heating different substances, forming a syrupy liquid.
+Those fibers are made by heating different substances that come together to form a syrupy liquid.
 Once that liquid hardens, it’s spun to create threads that are then woven into clothing.
 Due to its unique structure, fleece is breathable and lightweight, yet also very warm and soft.

 Though a fleece is usually considered casual wear, it can also be stylish.
-Try one with an embossed floral pattern or a hip animal print — fun prints and patterns are both in style right now.
+Try one with an embossed floral pattern or a hip animal print—fun prints and patterns are both in style right now.
 For a more dressy feel than fun, try a longer fleece with pockets and a well-defined collar.
 Take things up a notch by adding winter accessories like a scarf and leather gloves.
-There aren’t any specific rules — just wear fleece in place of a sweater for a smartened-up casual look that feels like a warm hug.
+There aren’t any specific rules—just wear fleece in place of a sweater for a smartened-up casual look that feels like a warm hug.
+In the end, the point of clothing fleece is to keep you warm—and being warm is always fashionable.

 Because of its softness factor and how it’s made, lots of people wonder how to wash polyester fleece.
 Following a few basic guidelines can keep it looking brand new.
 While you should always check the directions on the tag, fleece can generally go in the washing machine in a cool setting with similarly colored items.
 Do not use bleach.